hyf97ca/hotgenes/README.md

 ## Description

 The goal of hotgenes is to take as input RNA-seq data (aligned with Rsubread and counted using featureCounts) and create a plot of the genome of a selected area of the data.
 The visualization is adjusted using a simulation of heat conduction to fill in the gaps between exons to give a rough idea where the 'hotspots' of expression are in the selected area.
+This package requires R 3.6.1 or later to run correctly.

 ## Installation